georgegian2018/IET-CEng-Professional-Wiki/Competence A – Knowledge and Understanding/A_Template.md

-# 📘 Competence A – Knowledge and Understanding (Template)
+# 📘 Competence A – Knowledge and Understanding

 ## UK-SPEC Statement
 Maintain and extend a sound theoretical approach to enable the development of